 “The importance of accurate legal advice for noncitizens accused of crimes has never been more important.” – Padilla v.
 Commonwealth of Kentucky, 559 U.S. 356 (2010)

 The Court ruled that an attorney representing a noncitizen must inform the accused that should they enter a guilty plea before a court, the admission could result in deportation.
 According to the court record, Padilla claimed that his attorney “told him not to worry about deportation since he had lived in this country so long.”
 Padilla had lived in the United States for more than 40 years.

 Being arrested does not mean the person will immediately be deported.
 There are several ways to appeal a decision made by an immigration officer or judge.
 What needs to be understood is that once you enter the legal system, competent and adequate legal representation is a must.
 The proceedings can be confusing and not knowing how to work within the system can result in a permanent and irreversible decision against you.

 Not all lawyers or law firms are equal in their knowledge of the law.
-Because of the severe consequences you may face if convicted, you will need an experienced immigration attorney that will make sure you remain in the United States.
-The attorneys at Pastor & Deromemaj understand the severity of this situation and have successfully handled numerous criminal immigration cases.
+Because of the severe consequences you may face if convicted, you will need an experienced immigration attorney.
+The attorneys at Pastor & Associates, P.C. understand the severity of this situation and have successfully handled numerous criminal immigration cases.